Rienk Mast: 2017–18: Rookie season

 Mast played his first professional seasons for Donar, as he was added to the roster for the 2017–18 season.
 When Mast played his first game, he was 16 years old.
 On 1 February 2018, Mast scored 24 points in a NBB Cup game against Racing Beverwijk, which made him the youngest top scorer for Donar in history.
 In the 2017–18 season, Mast started in 3 of the 29 games he played for Donar and averaged 3.6 points and 2.0 rebounds in the Dutch Basketball League.
 He played two games in the continental fourth-tier FIBA Europe Cup competition.

 2018–19: Breakthrough season

 In the 2018–19 season, Mast had his breakthrough season.
 Because of personnel changes within Donar and American players leaving, Mast was given a place in the starting five from January.
 On 12 January, he scored a career-high 30 points in a 101–67 win against BAL Weert.
 In April 2019, he was awarded the DBL MVP Under 23 award, as well as the DBL Most Improved Player award.

 Bradley

 On 21 January 2019, it was announced that Mast committed to Bradley University, where he will play for the Braves.
 He redshirted his freshman season.
 As a redshirt freshman, Mast averaged 8.6 points and 5.9 rebounds per game.
 He was named to the Third-team All-Missouri Valley Conference as a sophomore.

+Nebraska

+In April 2023, after four years at Bradley, Mast announced that he would be transferring to Nebraska, where he would have two years of eligibility remaining.
+He explained his move by stating that "Bradley is a great basketball spot, [...] but you get to play against high majors 4-5 times a season.
+I want to see how I match up and play under bright lights every night.
+I want to see how I stack up against the best competition in college."
+After playing one year with Nebraska, Mast sat out the entirety of the Nebraska's 2024–25 season due to an injury on his left knee that required surgery; he obtained a medical redshirt and was confirmed to be returning to Nebraska the following season.